niiniyare/dhool/ERP-UI-Documentation.md

   const accessStore = useAccessStore()

   /**
-   * Check if user can perform action on resource
+   * Check if user can perform action on resource.
    */
   const can = (
     action: string,